mehranhatami/hAzzleJS/README.md

 DOM Level 4 (DL4)
 ------------------

-DOM Level 4 (DL4) will soon replace the 'old' DOM Level 3 (DL3).
-So **hAzzle** has a build in polify in the Core supporting the most common features.
+ **hAzzle** has a build in polify in the Core supporting the most common features.
 And also fixes a couple of cross-browser issues (e.g. IE9 and IE10's customEvent() are not usable as a constructor.
-**Note!** This polify can't be removed, and needed for some of the modules ( not part of the Core) to work.
+The polify can't be removed, and needed for some of the modules (not part of the Core) to work.

 * prepend
 * append